 Since inception in March 2016, we have generated significant losses from operations and anticipate that we will continue to generate significant losses from operations for the foreseeable future.
-While we believe that we have adequate financial resources to sustain our operations for the next year, no assurances can be given, and wenay need additional capital for future operations and to market and further develop our product line or new products.
+Although we believe that we have adequate financial resources to sustain our operations for the next year, no assurances can be given, and wenay need additional capital for future operations and to market and further develop our product line and introduce new products.
 Obtaining any required additional financing in the future could be a significant challenge for management, and failure to secure necessary financing would have a material adverse effect on our operations.

-Given our limited personnel and financial resources, we face significant challenges in establishing, operating and growing our business.
+We face significant challenges in establishing, operating and growing our business.
 We expect that we will need to continue to innovate new applications for our security technology, develop new products and technologies to meet diverse customer requirements and identify and develop new markets for our products.